Skip to main content

 Time Recordings

 Shows a list of all time entries booked to this work order.
-All users can see all entries, but each user can only edit or delete their own time entries.
+All users can see all entries, but each user can only edit their own time entries.
 Editing is done via double-click or the context menu.
 Creating new entries is not possible in this view.

 Planning Tab